PipedreamHQ/pipedream/docs/docs/workflows/managing/README.md

 ## Deactivating Workflows

 Workflows can be deactivated by switching the toggle in the top-left corner of any workflow.
-By defaut, this toggle is green, which means your workflow is active:
+By default, this toggle is green, which means your workflow is active:

 <div>
 <img alt="Active workflow" width="200" src="./images/active.png">